 So values are real if people know them by heart and fake if you have to write them down.

 Most customer loyalty programs don’t work

 Most customer loyalty programs don’t work because they are separated from the corporate culture of the company.
 As outlined above, customers become loyal when they can mirror themselves in the company.
 If a company is on a mission that the customers can relate to and appreciate they will develop loyalty because this bond creates an affiliation that can be very powerful.
-That is why we often see successful companies who were started by enthusiastic people with a dream of making a difference often end up as disasters when they are sold to investment firms who only care about the financial profit.
+That is why we often see successful companies that were started by enthusiastic people with a dream of making a difference often end up as disasters when they are sold to investment firms that only care about the financial profit.
 It goes like that because the employees lose their spirit.
 The customers can feel that and start looking for another company where they can get their values confirmed and stimulated.

 Most customer loyalty programs are all about offering discounts to those customers who stay longer and spend more money.
-This is an extremely short-sighted and not too intelligent strategy.
+This is an extremely short-sighted and not-too-intelligent strategy.
 Anybody can replicate that strategy, which means it is a race towards the bottom.

 The intelligent customer loyalty program

 If you want to develop an intelligent customer loyalty program you have to connect the factors that make your customers loyal together with the true corporate culture of your company.
 In order to identify the true culture of your company, you have to conduct a cultural due diligence process where the cultural DNA of the organisation is described in detail.
 When you know your real values you can decide if you want to build customer loyalty based on these values or if you need to go through a corporate cultural change process first.
 Download the presentation on how we in Gugin facilitate the cultural change process in companies here.